16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 Indeed, if Newton's theory had been as spectacularly unsuccessful as Dialectical Marxism has been, his ideas would have been still-born as they rolled off the press.

 In addition, a continuing commitment to dialectics just because it was good enough for the 'founding fathers' of our movement -- and for no other reason -- is itself based on the sort of servile, dogmatic and conservative faith one finds in most religions.

-There is, indeed, something decidedly unsavoury in witnessing erstwhile radicals appealing to tradition alone as their only reason for maintaining their commitment to such class-compromised ideas -- especially since this doctrine hasn't served us too well for over a century, and which remains unexplained to this day.
+There is, indeed, something decidedly unsavoury witnessing erstwhile radicals appealing to tradition alone as their only reason for maintaining their commitment to such class-compromised ideas -- especially since this doctrine hasn't served us too well for over a century, and which remains unexplained to this day.

 Failure Substituted For Success

 More to the point: How and why have leading comrades fallen for this ideological con-trick?
-Why were such first-rate revolutionaries so easily duped?
+Why were such leading revolutionaries so easily duped?

 These and other related questions will be tackled in Part Two.